The Hardacres review: Forget Downton Abbey, THIS is a family we can root for

 The Hardacres is the brainchild of Call the Midwife and Our Girl writers Amy Roberts and Loren McLaughlin.
 They chose to make the series because “more working-class people watch telly than any other demographic, but they don’t feel like they are represented on the screen”.

-The Hardacres review - series proves anything is impossible
+The Hardacres proves anything is possible

 Billed as a cross between Poldark and Downton Abbey, The Hardacres is based on the bestselling Hardacre saga novels by C.L.
 Skelton.
+It’s hopeful, and proves anything is possible.

-But, unlike Downton, this is about a working class family who find themselves thrust into riches - thanks to their hard work (and a bit of luck).
-There's no rich granddaddy here.
+But, unlike Downton, this is about a working class family who find themselves thrust into riches.
+Thanks to their hard work (and a bit of luck).
+There’s no rich granddaddy here.
+And, come on, admit it – it’s always a struggle to get fully behind someone who has been handed their good fortune.

 Instead, the Hardacres are a family we can root for.
 We can boo at the villains and the snobs who don’t accept them, and we can cheer when things go their way.
 They deserve their luck.